arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 ![6P6C RS-232/485 Connector Pinout](assets/rs-connector.png)

-We are going to communicate the Portenta Max Carrier with the Machine Control using two different protocols, `RS-485` and `RS-232`.
+We are going to implement the communication between the Portenta Max Carrier and the Machine Control leveraging two different protocols, `RS-485` and `RS-232`.
 Use the following wiring respectively.

 ![Full duplex RS-485 connection](assets/RS-485-full-new.png)